 provide an update on its progress in meeting the milestones set out in the ICANN Corrective Action Plan within the timeframe for reporting agreed to in that plan

 the CSC may escalate the matter to the ICANN Board by sending a notice of escalation to the ICANN Board Chair with a copy to the PTI Board Chair and ICANN’s CEO.
-The written notice of escalation to the ICANN Board Chair shall set out the grounds for the escalation.
+The written notice of escalation to the ICANN Board Chair shall set out the failure giving rise to r the escalation.

 Upon receipt of the notice of escalation, the ICANN Board Chair shall notify the other ICANN Board members, and within ten (10) business days of receipt, convene a meeting with the CSC to review the situation and identify potential paths to address the concerns with ICANN and PTI’s performance against or adherence to these Remedial Action Procedures.
 The ICANN CEO and PTI President shall also attend the meeting.